Black History Month Recommendations: SHOP

 One of Reptile Bae’s many snakes. (@shiondafarrell)

 Reptile Bae is a unique concept here in Charlotte!
 Black female-owned business that breeds and sells exotic snakes!
 She sells them and even rents them out for photo shoots and more.
-I think more people should know about her and her services.” - @shiondafarrell on Reptile Bae
+I think more people should know about her and her services.” - @shiondafarrell on Reptile Bae.

 Sebree Brands